Search intent in SEO: How to identify and optimize user intent

 Verb-focused user intent: A better way of understanding what users are searching on Google

 Verbs are the very essence of intent.
 They demonstrate linguistically what we want, whether physical or mental.
-And much of our communication online involves verbs, so excluding them from keyword research makes no sense.
+And much of our online communication involves verbs, so excluding them from keyword research makes no sense.

 • Create content that captures the exact information the searcher is looking for